dkittle/tictactoe/README.md

 ## Background

 This is a programming exercise that I pair with developers on to see how they work toward a solution and how they take feedback.
+When I was at Kijiji, we had candidates use Java for this exercise.

+This code is a scala implementation I wrote when I was learning Scala during a bookclub reading of Seven Languages in Seven Weeks by Bruce Tate.
+Obviously room for improvement :)

 ## How the exercise was run